DeNetPRO/Node/readme.md

 ### Who is a Datakeeper?

-A **Datakeeper** is someone who provides storage space to the DeNet network.
-By running a Datakeeper Node, you become part of a global network that helps people store data while earning rewards for your contribution.
+💽 Datakeepers offer their unused storage space to DeNet Storage users, creating a mutually beneficial conditions for all without any intermediaries.
+By utilizing the DeNet Storage Protocol, users pay for the storage they need, while Datakeepers are rewarded for the storage they provide.

 # Supported Platforms